BPCJK/bpcjk.github.io/_posts/2024-11-04-solidmechanics.md

 related_posts: false
 ---

+### In this blog,

-### In this blog, I want to discuss about Solid Mechanics and how it is interdisciplinary with several other fields ranging from linear algebra, optics.
+In this blog, I want to discuss about Solid Mechanics and how it is interdisciplinary with several other fields ranging from linear algebra, optics.

 ## What is Solid Mechanics?